 Getting started with Google Analytics is no small task.
 Since starting to use the platform in 2006, I have seen incredible advancements and expansion of the reporting capabilities of GA.
 For those just starting out and viewing Google Analytics for the first time, it can be daunting.
 So, just where do you begin?
 How do I configure GA to track XYZ?
 And, where do marketers find value in Google Analytics?

-To answer these and the many other questions you may have about Google Analytics, I’ve compiled a list of 15 free resources offered by Google to help you learn how to implement GA and develop data-driven marketing strategy using all the features it has to offer.
+To answer these and the many other questions you may have about Google Analytics, I’ve compiled a list of 15 free resources offered by Google to help you learn how to implement GA and develop data-driven marketing strategy, for B2B SEO or broader digital marketing efforts, using all the features it has to offer.

 Where to Learn Google Analytics